akwhjfdudje/Proof-Of-Concepts/README.md

 # Proof-Of-Concepts

-This is a repository of Proof of Concepts for several recent CVES
+This is a repository of Proof of Concepts for some CVEs.